libra/website/docs/my-first-transaction.md

  Blockchain Version: 3
 ```

-## Run A Local Validator Node
+## Run a Local Validator Node

-To start a validator node locally on your computer and create your own blockchain network (not connected to the Libra testnet), change to the root directory of the Libra Core repository, and run `libra_swarm` as shown below:
+To start a validator node locally on your computer and create your own local blockchain network (not connected to the Libra testnet), change to the root directory of the Libra Core repository, and run `libra_swarm` as shown below:

 ```bash
 $ cd ~/libra